philstutorials/philstutorials.github.io/CPSC359W.md

 This week we will flip-flop around logisim to build an understanding of memory primitives used in synchronous clocked circuits.

 ### Week of February 18th:
-The first tutorial is a _probably_ analysing [this sequential circuit](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/analyze_this.circ "Logisim file.
+The first tutorial is _probably_ a second pass at analysing [this sequential circuit](https://raw.githubusercontent.com/philstutorials/philstutorials.github.io/master/_data/analyze_this.circ "Logisim file.
 Save this to your computer.").